This example shows how to avoid calling a function twice when it computes values for both objective and constraints.

 Write a function that computes a portion of Rosenbrock's

-and a nonlinear constraint c1
+function f1 and a nonlinear constraint c1 that

 keeps the solution in a disk of radius 1 around the origin.
 Rosenbrock's